3 Travel Agents Get Creative with Fee Structures

 After I did understand how commissions worked, I didn't really agree with that approach.
 I mean, I wanted to recommend the best places for my clients, I didn't want to be limited to only recommend places that would pay me commissions.

-The way I determined how much my fees should be was that I asked myself, ‘How much do I need to charge in order for this to be worth my time?’
+The way I determined how much my fees should be was that I asked myself, ‘How much do I need to charge for this to be worth my time?’
 I started there, and then when I got too much demand, I increased fees.”

 "Until about 5 years ago, I received 100% of my income from fees"

-Having made all her own connections with smaller vendors and boutique suppliers, Madeline’s travel agent income started out in reverse order compared to the “standard” travel agent.
+Having made all her own connections with smaller vendors and boutique suppliers, Madeline’s travel agent income started in reverse order compared to the “standard” travel agent.
 She first earned income exclusively from fees, then added in commissions 5 years ago:

 “Until about 5 years ago I received 100% of my income from fees.
 It was only when people told me I was leaving money on the table that I looked into getting a host agency.